Helmets for India is a charity initiative to change safety situation and culture for motorcyclists in

 (Based on WHO Global Status Report on Road Safety 2018)

-Helmets for India will use the power of art to globally unite the motorcycle community to raise awareness for the cause and giveaway at least 1,000 helmets to people in India.
+Helmets for India will use the power of art to globally unite the motorcycle community to raise awareness for the cause to educate the people about wearing a helmet securely and giveaway helmets to people in need!

 Safe ride for everyone, everywhere!